Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/chat-faq.md

 Next to your name you will find the *leave* icon.
 You can leave a chat anytime.

-### Can I Make the History of a Group Chat Available for New Members?
+### Can I make the history of a group chat available for new members?

 When you are adding members to an ongoing group chat, you may want them to have access to part or the whole history of the chat.